-300.3 USE OF FORCE
+1-3-7 USE OF FORCE

-Deputies shall use only that amount of force that reasonably appears necessary given the facts and circumstances perceived by the deputy at the time of the event to accomplish a legitimate law enforcement purpose.
+Deputies shall use the least amount of force that reasonably appears necessary given the facts and circumstances perceived by the officer at the time of the event to accomplish a legitimate law enforcement purpose.

-The reasonableness of force will be judged from the perspective of a reasonable deputy on the scene at the time of the incident.
+The reasonableness of force will be judged from the perspective of a reasonable officer on the scene at the time of the incident.
 Any evaluation of reasonableness must allow for the fact that deputies are often forced to make split-second decisions about the amount of force that reasonably appears necessary in a particular situation, with limited information and in circumstances that are tense, uncertain, and rapidly evolving.

-Given that no policy can realistically predict every possible situation a deputy might encounter, deputies are entrusted to use well-reasoned discretion in determining the appropriate use of force in each incident.
+Given that no policy can realistically predict every possible situation an officer might encounter, deputies are entrusted to use well-reasoned discretion in determining the appropriate use of force in each incident.

-It is also recognized that circumstances may arise in which deputies reasonably believe that it would be impractical or ineffective to use any of the tools, weapons, or methods provided by this [departmentoffice].
+It is also recognized that circumstances may arise in which deputies reasonably believe that it would be impractical or ineffective to use any of the tools, weapons, or methods provided by this office.
 Deputies may find it more effective or reasonable to improvise their response to rapidly unfolding conditions that they are confronting.
 In such circumstances, the use of any improvised device or method must nonetheless be reasonable and utilized only to the degree that reasonably appears necessary to accomplish a legitimate law enforcement purpose.

-While the ultimate objective of every law enforcement encounter is to avoid or minimize injury, nothing in this policy requires a deputy to retreat or be exposed to possible physical injury before applying reasonable force.
+While the ultimate objective of every law enforcement encounter is to avoid or minimize injury, nothing in this policy requires an officer to retreat or be exposed to possible physical injury before applying reasonable force.

-300.3.1 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE
+1-3-8 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE

-When determining whether to apply force and evaluating whether a deputy has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
+When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
 These factors include but are not limited to: